 A reflective man with trenchant views on the direction of the modern game, Southall's amazing story is the ultimate antidote to the dull stereotype of the modern footballer.

 Neville Southall MBE was born in Llandudno in 1958.
 He left school at 16 and worked as a hod carrier, binman and waiter, while rising through the ranks of amateur and non-league football.
 His breakthrough in 1980 came with Bury, and a year later he joined Howard Kendall's Everton.
 Over a 16-year Goodison career Southall would go on to become the club's most decorated player, twice winning the League Championship and FA Cup, as well as the 1985 European Cup Winners Cup.
 He was awarded Footballer Writers' Player of the Year in 1985, an MBE in 1995 for services to football and is Wales's most capped player.

 James Corbett is a sports correspondent and award-winning author who has reported from 20 countries across five continents for outlets including the BBC, the Observer, the Guardian, the Sunday Times and FourFourTwo.
-Most recently he has worked with Neville Southall on his eagerly awaited autobiography, and his Everton Enyclopedia will be published this autumn.

 This product hasn't received any reviews yet.
 Be the first to review this product!